tech-learning-collective/tech-learning-collective.github.io/about/index.md

 This makes us very [different from many other educational institutions](#our-difference) in a variety of ways.
 Many of these differences grew organically from [our unique history](#our-history).

-The Tech Learning Collective has two primary goals.
+Tech Learning Collective has two primary goals.
 These are:

 1. [Provide *meaningful* technology education to underserved communities](#provide-meaningful-technology-education-to-underserved-communities)
 1. [Fund existing community-owned technology projects for radical social good](#fund-existing-community-owned-technology-projects-for-radical-social-good)